GET HELP NOW!

 Treatment centers may implement these and other psychotherapy strategies in one-on-one or group sessions.
 Groups are very helpful for providing patients with support and open discussions.
 As they share during sessions, dual diagnosis patients learn that they all have similar issues to overcome.

 Many treatment centers offer aftercare services that include continued psychotherapy.
 These services are most beneficial for people who complete inpatient programs.
 Aftercare provides a transition from the rehab center to normal home life.
 It helps patients stay focused on being sober as they return to everyday activities.

 Some aftercare services provide sober living arrangements separate from the patients who are still in rehab.
 The roommates have the freedom to attend school and jobs while therapy continues.
 They can also visit with family and friends.

 The aftercare program at Healing Springs Ranch is wide open.
 We love to have clients come back to visit for meetings, therapy, a jumpstart to continued sobriety.
 We also provide our alumni on-call services if they are struggling to stay focused.
 We encourage our clients to stay connected and stay clean and sober.

 Visit Healing Springs Ranch for Dual Diagnosis Treatment

 If you have a mental disorder and drug abuse problem, Healing Springs Ranch can help you recover.
 At our treatment center in Tioga, Texas, our well-trained, compassionate therapists offer addiction counseling, helping dual diagnosis clients address both issues.
 Along with psychotherapy strategies, our experiential therapies include:

 Whatever it takes to find the underlying root of your addiction and help you recover is how we do it.
 Stop the damage that your co-occurring disorders have on your life.
 You can overcome them with dual diagnosis treatment at Healing Springs Ranch.
-Dial 866-656-8384 now and come home to recovery.
+Dial 866-656-8384 now and come home to recover.